-Earnings: varies (many positions available).
+Pay: varies (many positions available).

-26. Legal Assistant/Paralegal
+24. Legal Assistant/Paralegal

-If your background is in law, did you know it’s possible to do these jobs completely online?
+If your background is in law, did you know it’s possible to do these work-from-home jobs completely online?

 It’s true.
 You can find all kinds of jobs posted on sites like Upwork and ZipRecruiter that will let you do legal work from the comfort of your own home.